AE 16: Traffic fines and electoral politics - regression with a single predictor

 ) +

-- Demo: Write the population model below that explains the relationship between median household income and per capita traffic fines revenue.
+This is the population model that explains the relationship between median household income and per capita traffic fines revenue.

 \[ \text{traffic fines} = \beta_0 + \beta_1 \times \text{median household income} \]

-- Demo: Fit the linear regression model and display the results.
-Write the estimated model output below.
+Demo: Fit the linear regression model and display the results.

 fines_inc_fit <- linear_reg() |>